 No two cases are the same, and results will vary.
 An experienced attorney can review your case and determine the amount of compensation you’re entitled to receive for damages.

 Contact the Ken Nunn Law Office

 At the Ken Nunn Law Office, we have more than 52 years of experience fighting for the legal rights of injured victims in both Indianapolis and Bloomington.
 We know the Indiana laws that affect motorcycle cases.
 After an accident that wasn’t your fault, you need a lawyer who is willing to fight aggressively on your behalf.

 We know how to stand up to insurance companies to get you the compensation you deserve for your medical bills and other expenses related to your accident.
 While you focus on your recovery, our team will work relentlessly to gather the information needed to support your accident claim.
 Throughout your case, we will keep you informed about its progress and answer any questions you may have along the way.

 Bikers have the same rights as automobile operators.
 If you or someone you love was injured in a motorcycle accident, don’t wait.
-Contact a fighter to defend your best interests in and out of the courtroom.
+Attorney Ken Nunn is an experienced Indiana motorcycle accident lawyer, representing clients in Indianapolis and Bloomington.
 Call our law office today at 800-225-5536, or fill out our free consultation form below to learn more about your legal options.
-Our Indiana motorcycle accident lawyers are ready to review your case.